 If you want to be successful on any social media platform, you need to broadcast to the audience that wants to listen to you.
 Otherwise, you’re just wasting your time.

-According to many surveys about the general Twitter audience, people using Twitter are most likely the early-adopters.
+According to many surveys about the Twitter audience, people using this social media platform are most likely the early-adopters.
 They like to discover new things way before others and are open-minded.

 If your target audience fits this description, you can set up your Twitter business account.

 How To Use Twitter For Business Marketing

 Twitter for business is not that complicated.
-There are things you have to remember about, like the Twitter algorithm, but overall it quite straightforward.
+There are things you have to remember about, for example, the Twitter algorithm, but overall it quite straightforward.